qalle2/cdl-summary/README.md

 ## To do
 * add option: origin address (default 8000 for PRG, 0000 for CHR)
 * add option: bank size (default 8000 for PRG, 2000 for CHR)
-* fix bug: when using --ignore-method (and others?), consecutive identical chunks should be merged